 Your first step is to speak to an attorney in Philadelphia.
 Anapol Weiss has lawyers with extensive medical malpractice experience waiting to hear your story.
 Schedule a free consultation and give us all the details of what happened to you or your loved one.
 It will help your case if you keep documentation of the incident, including medical bills, scans, tests, treatment recommendations, medication prescriptions, and discussions with health care professionals.
 The more information you gather regarding your injuries, the better we can help you.
 Our team will analyze your case and tell you if we believe it has merit as a medical malpractice lawsuit.

 Signs of malpractice may include failure to warn of the risks of surgery, unexpected complications during an operation, birth injuries, or incidents involving anesthesia.
-After any brain hypoxia incident, talk to an attorney.
+After any brain hypoxia incident, talk to a birth injury attorney.
 You may not realize that negligence caused your injuries, but a team of skilled attorneys can get to the bottom of what happened.
 We can help you take the initial steps toward bringing a lawsuit against the defendant.
 Contact us online or call (866) 735-2792 now.